miasydney/MiaBenn_T1A3/README.md

 - any system/hardware requirements
 - how to use any command line arguments made for the application

+In order to run this application on your machine, you will need to have Ruby installed.
+You can check this by running the command 'ruby -v'.
 You will need to run ``bundle install`` to install all dependencies for this app.
+Dependencies (gems).